xogeny/salvage/README.md

 is probably due to the fact that I'm not sure what Google search terms to use.
 Perhaps this kind of thing has a widely accepted name and I simply don't know what it is.
 By all means, if there are libraries out there that do this kind of thing...please let me know.

+## Performance

+### Introduction

+In order to talk about performance, we need to consider what to compare the performance of this library to.
+The way I look at this, I'm trying to allow frameworks to use object identity as a fast equality check.
+This library is paying an "upfront" cost to allow that by processing successive values to preserve object identity to the extent possible.
+So the point is that running `salvage` can be seen as an investment to make other operations faster later.

+That being said, I see the purpose of `salvage` as a way to perform deep equality checks in other parts of the code.
+The worst case scenario for a deep equality check is comparing an object to another object that is (deeply) equal because it is, therefore, forced to check the entire hierarchy.
+So that provides a kind of "base line" reference time for traversal of the object hierarchy as a reference point.

+So then the question becomes, how does `salvage` compare (in CPU time) to this reference point?
+I've added a performance test to the library test suite.
+I'm not sure that it can be considered representative of anything, but it is at least a non-trivial JSON representation.

+### Arrays

+The primary issue with performance at this point is in array handling.
+This is because handling of object properties is relatively straight forward (you compare against the value associated with the same property in the previous object).
+But array handling is different.
+That is because changes in arrays might cause values to be inserted or deleted.
+This means that two values that are equal may shift around in the array (*i.e.,* have different indices).

+So how do we check to see if we can preserve object/value identity from one array value to the next?
+The safest and most general approach is to compare each element in the new array value to all values in the previous array value.
+For two "large" arrays, this can be computationally intensive and my benchmarks to date indicate that this is, in fact, the biggest performance issue.
+Another approach is to only check the elements with matching indices between the two arrays.
+This provides a tremendous speed up, but at the cost of not being able to handle "shifting" of elements within an array.
+The final way of handling this is to provide a "key function" which can generate a string value "key" for each element in the arrays.
+In this way, we only compare elements with matching keys.
+We treat this key effectively as a hash function (although I've used the term "key" to be consistent with React's handling of arrays of DOM elements).

+### Results

+TODO

 ## Types